 We always recommend ensuring that any scripts will successfully run outside of SquaredUp in the first case, and that data is formatted and returned correctly.
 If everything looks okay, you may wish to review how the columns are being used in the shaping and columns tabs in the tile configuration.

-When configuring the Powershell data source, you have the option to Install a sample dashboard.
-This is recommended to help provide a great starting point to understand how we expect data to be formatted to be compatible with the visualisations in SquaredUp.
+When configuring the Powershell data source, you have the option to Install a pre-built dashboard.
+This is recommended to help provide a great starting point to understand how we expect data to be formatted to be compatible with the visualizations in SquaredUp.

 The tiles are calling an endpoint with some static dummy data so feel free to experiment and modify the query’s as you see fit.
 Once you’re ready, you may wish to adapt this to retrieve your own data from endpoints where SquaredUp doesn’t currently have built in data sources for.